 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Endogenous agonist peptide for the ghrelin receptor (GHS-R1a).
+Ghrelin (human) is an endogenous agonist peptide for the ghrelin receptor (GHS-R1a).
 Produced mainly by the stomach, it stimulates release of growth hormone from the pituitary gland in vitro and in vivo, and regulates feeding, growth and energy production.

 This peptide is distributed under license from Dr. Kangawa